araichev/amgf/README.rst

 amgf
 ====
+**Update**: On 2016-02-17 this work and added improvements were incorporated into the Sage codebase, then released in Sage version 7.1.
+So use Sage 7.1 or later instead of this repository.
+Thanks to all the contributors!

 Let :math:`F(x) = \sum_{\nu \in \NN^d} F_{\nu} x^\nu` be a multivariate power series with complex coefficients that converges in a neighborhood of the origin.
 Assume that :math:`F = G/H` for some functions :math:`G` and :math:`H` holomorphic in a neighborhood of the origin.
 Assume also that :math:`H` is a polynomial.